1element/sc/README.md

 ## Features

-* Written in Java.
+* Written in Java (Spring Boot).
 Runs on Windows, Mac OS X and Linux (Ubuntu, Raspbian, etc.)
+* Progressive Web Application (PWA)
+* Live stream and snapshot view of cameras (built-in proxy)
 * Built-in FTP server to receive new surveillance images
-* Thumbnail overview of images by date
+* Thumbnail overview of images
-* Mobile device friendly layout (responsive design)
 * Ability to archive already seen images (acknowledge images)
 * Auto removal of old archived images
 * Configurable push notifications (via pushover.net)
 * Optional image copy to remote server (SFTP, FTP)
 * Camera health check
-* Status RSS feeds
+* Status RSS feed
-* MJPEG stream transformer/generator
-* Simple livestream and snapshot view of cameras

 Surveillance Center doesn't do any kind of motion detection.
 You either have to use the built-in motion detection of your IP camera or